 Use a fork to mix up the egg and water, then brush the pastries liberally with the egg wash and transfer to a baking sheet.
 Bake for 15-20 minutes, or until the pastry is golden brown.
 Allow to cool before eating.

 If you like, you can make a glaze.
 Smoosh more berries until they release about two tablespoons of juice.
 Strain the juice using a cocktail strainer, then use a fork to stir in 3-4 Tbsp. powdered sugar until smooth.
 The glaze should be thick enough to not be runny, but thin enough to drizzle.
-You can drizzle with a spoon, but I prefer to put the glaze in a zip top back, snip off a tiny piece of a corner and use it as a low-fi pastry bag.
+You can drizzle with a spoon, or put the glaze in a zip top bag, snip off a tiny piece of a corner and use it as a low-fi pastry bag.